madebygarzon/AvatarLayoutChat/README.md

 - **Accessibility**: Semantic HTML tags and appropriate ARIA labels are used to ensure better accessibility for all users.
 - **Performance Optimization**: Code is optimized for faster load times and smooth user experience.

-## Contributions

-Contributions are welcome!
-If you'd like to improve the project, feel free to submit a pull request or open an issue.

 ## License

 This project is licensed under the MIT License.